Marble Hornets: Home media

-The first two seasons of the series were released on DVD.
+The first two seasons were released on DVD.
 In 2014, the creators launched a Kickstarter campaign to raise funds for the DVD release of the third season.
 With a goal of $8,000, Wagner and DeLage ultimately raised $72,000; these funds went towards further projects, including a box set and new supplementary material in the form of scenes from Alex Kralie's Marble Hornets, complete with a trailer for the fake movie.

 Video game

 On December 2, 2012, Blue Isle Studios announced its partnership with the Marble Hornets team for the video game Slender: The Arrival and helped to shape the modern version of the character.
 Joseph DeLage, Tim Sutton, and Troy Wagner helped write the script for the initial release of the game.
 Slender: The Arrival received mixed reviews from critics.

 Film adaptation

 In February 2013, Variety announced that plans were underway to produce a film adaptation of Marble Hornets.
 It was also announced that the script would be written by Ian Shorr, that James Moran would direct, and that Doug Jones would be portraying the Operator in the film.
 In October of the same year, Wagner announced on his blog that the movie had finished filming and it would not be a continuation of the YouTube series, nor would be set within the same universe.
 The film, titled Always Watching: A Marble Hornets Story, was released on video on demand on April 7, 2015, starring Chris Marquette, Doug Jones, Alexandra Breckenridge, and Alexandra Holden.
 The film opened in select theaters on May 15, 2015.
-Critical reception for Always Watching was predominantly negative.
+Unlike Marble Hornets, critical reception for Always Watching was predominantly negative.